tsedio/tsed/docs/docs/exceptions.md

 <<< @/docs/docs/snippets/exceptions/resource-not-found-filter.ts

 ::: warning
-`response.render()` require to configure the template engine before.
+`response.render()` requires to configure the template engine before.
 See our page over [Templating engine](/tutorials/templating.html#installation) installation for more details.
 :::

 Then import the custom filter in your server: